-While the first two flaws are inherent and cannot be targeted, as the encrypted return addresses must be locatable in order to decrypt them, the third flaw can be addressed.
+However, the third flaw can be addressed.
 By extending the encryption to the push instructions as well, using a similar method, the information of what registers are being stored on the stack can be hidden.
 Doing so would take a bit more effort due to the fact that, after the execution of the decrypted push instruction, the control flow needs to jump back to the function.